Breast cancer is the most common cancer in the UK.

 Earlier detection, increased knowledge and understanding of the biology of breast cancer and better treatments mean that survival rates after a diagnosis of breast cancer are improving.

 More than 80% of women survive breast cancer beyond five years.
-More than 78% of women survive beyond 10 years.
+Around 78% of women survive beyond 10 years.

 It’s thought that around 691,000 people are alive in the UK who have had a diagnosis of breast cancer.